Zealina/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More Exercise on pointers and arrays
+More exercises on pointers and arrays